 - The worst performers were brands no longer sold on (or for all practical reasons withdrawn from) the German market: MG Rover, Daihatsu, Chrysler, and Lancia.
 Chevrolet, which has withdrawn from Germany at the end of 2014, is likely to join this group in coming years.

-- Sachensring – the producer of the East German Trabi car – has a surprising increase in the number of cars registered in Germany.
-(As a car, it is horrible but it is nearly impossible to destroy, or recycle.)
+- Sachsenring – the producer of the East German Trabi car – has a surprising increase in the number of cars registered in Germany.
+(As a car, it is horrible but it is nearly impossible to destroy or to recycle.)